Students are hooked on their Smartphones. Just watch a group of teens – how many are typing or swiping something on their phones?

 You’ve spent long hours preparing for your career in teaching.
 Research, studying, student teaching, creating lesson plans and interviewing can only prepare you for so much.
 Your biggest lessons will come from experience.
 We’ve gathered some tips to remember as you begin your teaching career.

-Here is what you can expect to happen as a new teacher.
+Here are 10 things you need to know as a new teacher:

 - You’re the adult in the room.